 You might want to treat yourself with a bar of chocolate or dried apricots.

-And as the cold of Winter sets in, you might be inclined to warm yourself with a hot cup of coffee or tea.
+And you might be inclined to warm yourself with a hot cup of coffee or tea.

 That’s all to say that good food supports your diet; good food supports your choices.

 Imagine having to make your own fresh pasta and sauce tonight after work… from scratch.